What to Feed Chickens at Different Ages?

 Chick starter is a high-protein feed explicitly designed for chicks 0-6 weeks old.
 This feed will give your chicks the nutrition to grow healthy and strong.

 This chicken feed contains necessary nutrients like proteins (10% to 20%), vitamins, amino acids, and minerals.
+If you're wondering whether to choose organic starter feed, this guide to organic vs. non-organic feed will help you decide.
 Note that medicated starter feed and ingredients with a high percentage of calcium are strictly prohibited during the first eight weeks of growth.

 At this stage, your chicks are considered pullets.
 Therefore, protein-rich oatmeals are excellent for your chick's starter feed.
 You can sprinkle the small and easy-to-eat oats on the field for the chicks to have one at a time.
 Moreover, you can feed them fresh fiber-rich herbs, pellets, and rice to support and improve their digestion.